cs10/su25/_projects/project1.md

 ## Submission Guidelines

-- Review the guidelines here to learn how to export your projects and turn them in.
+- Review the [Snap! submission guidelines](https://docs.google.com/document/d/1XAcZc9ypX07-bt0gK6uQ4P-06SrjPRsgiOjERIOlvYU/edit?usp=sharing) to learn how to export your projects and turn them in.
-- Make sure to click “Add Group Member” in the top-right corner of the screen and add your partner!
+- Make sure to click “Add Group Member” in the top-right corner of the screen and add your partner on Gradescope!
-- Your final score out of 10 on this project is your score on Gradescope.
+- Your final score out of 10 on this project is your score.
-- Once submitted, finish Project 1 Feedback Form
+- Once submitted, finish the[ Project 1 Feedback Form](https://forms.gle/uc4b8MMvNmn7v9Qj7).

 ## Preface